 Pi Sigma Epsilon is the only national, co-ed, professional fraternity in marketing, sales management and selling.
-PSE is open to all major because we believe that everyone can benefit from learning the essential tips and tricks to help market themselves to achieve success.
-PSE offers its members both professional and service opportunities, including resume workshops and mock interviews, and hosts many professional speakers.
+PSE is open to students in all majors because we believe that everyone can benefit from learning the essential tips and tricks to help market themselves to achieve success.
+PSE offers its members both professional and service opportunities, including resume workshops, mock interviews and presentations by business leaders.

 The JMU Professional Sales Club was established to develop skills and knowledge in sales, advance careers, and broaden networks through interactions with leading businesses and professionals.
 As an organization, we want to help all students that are interested in sales and give them the knowledge and skills they need to be successful in a professional sales role.
 The JMU Professional Sales Club hosts many events including; resume workshops, corporate presentations and gatherings, LinkedIn tutorials, networking opportunities, and job/internship fairs.
 We want to teach our members about the world of sales and the proper techniques to be a successful salesperson.
 We want to motivate them to have the mindset that they can become successful salespeople and enjoy what they do.